-Carol and Chris’s wedding day began in classic New York fashion, they got ready at the Plaza Hotel.
-The ceremony was held at All Souls Unitarian Church (my church!) on the upper east side and was simply beautiful.
-With only 22 guests, they had the sanctuary all to themselves.
-But why hire the church choir when you can get David Letterman’s own Late Show Gospel Choir?
+Carol and Chris’s wedding day began in classic New York fashion at the Plaza Hotel where the couple got ready.
+After zipping into her dress, Carol attached her veil and we headed uptown.
+The ceremony was held at All Souls Unitarian Church on the upper east side, and was simply beautiful.
+With only 22 guests, the wedding party had the sanctuary all to themselves.
+But why hire the church choir when you can get David Letterman’s Late Show Gospel Choir?
 The choir was captivating, and their voices filled the space.
 It was a bit like having a theater performance during the ceremony.

 Next stop after a few pints was the Top of the Strand rooftop bar.
 The weather was not great, but with a glass enclosure no one noticed and it made for some uncanny views of the Empire State Building.
 Spontaneous dancing erupted, and a great time was had by all.

 A few words of advice as an outside observer of this terrific event.
 First, definitely plan your wedding so that it reflects your taste.
 If you are not a big cake kind of girl, then go for pie, cupcakes, or whatever floats your boat.
 You can do traditional things in an non-traditional manner.
 Second, moving the party from place to place is a great way to keep the energy alive at your party.
 For the move from Bergdorf Goodman to the two after parties, Carol and Chris provided a party bus to get everyone from point A to point B. If you have older family members going with you or people from out of town who don’t know their way around, providing transportation is a must.
 Finally, keeping the party small enabled Carol and Chris to make their wedding dreams come true within budget.
 Having a guest list of 35 or more would have made this wedding impossible from both a financial and logistical point of view.
 Think small and mobile for the ultimate party.